Updated: August 31, 2020

 Pediatrics, Labor & Delivery (L&D), NICU, and patients with intellectual, developmental, or cognitive disability guidelines:

-UPMC is temporarily restricting visitation at all UPMC Senior Communities long-term care facilities, including skilled nursing, personal care, and assisted and independent living settings, and hospital transitional care units (TCUs).
-Visitors will be permitted only in special situations, approved by the facility administrator or designated manager.
+Until each location resumes on-site visitation, visitors will be permitted only in special situations, approved by the facility administrator or designated manager.
 Special situations may include end-of-life visitation and when a visitor is essential for the resident’s emotional well-being and care.

 In addition to visitor restrictions, UPMC is temporarily restricting volunteer activities in hospitals and facilities.
 We are looking to ensure the safety of our volunteers and to protect against the spread of illness, including COVID-19.

-On June 11, we are beginning to safely reintroduce essential, approved volunteers in our hospitals.
+We are beginning to safely reintroduce essential, approved volunteers in our hospitals.
 They will support areas that provide facility safety and positive experiences for patients and staff.

 Permitted volunteer activities include: